A201 road: London Inner Ring Road

+Thameslink

 The Thameslink rail route roughly follows that of the A201 between St Pancras International and Elephant & Castle.

 Route

 London Borough of Islington

 Beginning to the east of King's Cross St Pancras tube station, the route runs south from Pentonville Road (the Ring Road) along King's Cross Road.
 It leaves the main King's Cross gyratory near the Clink78 hostel, signposted towards the City of London.

 The road passes the Mount Pleasant Mail Centre, situated on the western side of the road, reaching Clerkenwell at a junction with the A401/Rosebery Avenue.

 Continuing south, the route becomes Farringdon Road, passing Farringdon station as it leaves the London Borough of Islington.

 City of London

 The A201 enters the City of London at a junction with Charterhouse Street (which leads to Holborn Circus, the A4, and the A40).
 It passes underneath the A40/Holborn Viaduct as it slopes downhill towards Ludgate Circus.

 Crossing Ludgate Circus, the road passes Blackfriars station.
 Leaving the City, the route crosses the River Thames via Blackfriars Bridge.